 The superb Woodhorn Museum occupies the extensive colliery buildings of Woodhorn Colliery which operated here from 1894 to 1981.
 The building, complete with the pit head winding gear is a modern and lively family-focused museum that can easily compete with many national museums.
 It focuses on the mining and social heritage of the area.

-Here one the museum’s best-known exhibits is the wonderful collection of paintings by the famed ‘Ashington Group’ of 1930s artists known as the ‘Pitmen Painters’.
+One of the museum’s best-known exhibits is the wonderful collection of paintings by the famed ‘Ashington Group’ of 1930s artists known as the ‘Pitmen Painters’.

 The museum has a changing and varied exhibition programme and often hosts lively family activities such as cos-play events.
 Many exhibits focus on social history and the museum includes a collection of miners’ banners from the collieries of the local area including the Ellington banner, which was the very last pit to close in North East England.